gsbcamargo/gsbcamargo/README.md

 - 🔭 I’m currently working on my university assignments and some personal projects (can't tell what it is yet tho) :)
 - 🌱 I’m always focused on the following path: how to be an effective programmer.
 - 🏆 I'm very much in love with Python, Go and Rust :D (but what I really like is *solving problems*, regardless of the tool used).
-- 📚 Currently learning C# and it's frameworks.
+- 📚 Currently learning advanced Java features and it's frameworks.
 - 😄 Pronouns: he/ele/él
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.
 - 📫 How to reach me: